altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "L_R::Hey, go outside and make some noise: see if you can get their attention!"
 "D::Who's attention?"
 "L_R::Downstairs, main floor, sounds like about twenty of them."
-*Lenny grabbed another tub of white powder off of the shelf* *Dana opened the large metal door*
+*Lenny grabbed another tub of white powder off of the shelf.
+Dana opened the large metal door*
 ~It slid open with a hiss~
 *Lenny tossed Dana a gas mask*
 ~A short time later, above her Ada heard~